accessibility-luxembourg/accessibilite.public.lu/content/de/rapdf1/referentiel-technique.md

 1. Open the PDF file.
 3. Locate the information (provided by colour).
-4. For each piece of information (word or set of words, textual indication, information provided by colour in the images), check that colour is not the only means of retrieving the information.
+4. For each piece of information (word or set of words, text indication, information provided by colour in the images), check that colour is not the only means of retrieving the information.
 For example:
     - The word or set of words is accompanied by an icon with a relevant alternative.
-    - The textual indication refers to an explicit text or an icon with a relevant alternative.
+    - The text indication refers to an explicit text or an icon with a relevant alternative.
     - The indication given by colour in an image is accompanied by a visual indication (legend, symbol, etc.).
     - The indication given by a layout is accompanied by an icon with a relevant alternative.
 5. If this is the case, the criterion is validated.